krshrimali/vscode-utils/README.md

 ## Features

+- **Customizable Pytest Command & Flags**
+  Configure the test runner command and extra flags to suit your project, even for non-pytest runners.

 - **Run Pytest Function Under Cursor**
   Run the nearest test function or method using `pytest`, in a new or existing terminal.